85 Foods That Start With IThis post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure.

 You will need some ripe Roma tomatoes, fresh mozzarella balls, pesto sauce, olive oil, sea salt, and black ground pepper for seasoning.
 Perfect for lunch or a side dish for dinner, this salad is low in calories, high in protein, and high in antioxidants.

 People usually assume satay is from Malaysia or Thailand, but it actually originated in Indonesia.
-You’ll probably find it at many East Asian restaurants in the US – as it has become pretty popular globally, over time.
+You’ll probably find this food with i at many East Asian restaurants in the US – as it has become pretty popular globally, over time.

 Satay is usually described as chicken-on-a-stick served with thick, chunky peanut sauce.
 What sets Indonesian satay apart is the sauce, which is the hero of the dish.
 The peanut sauce is made from peanuts or peanut butter, kecap manis (which is a sweet soy sauce) chilies, lime, and shallots.
 They are ground together in a thick paste (it’s a no-cook sauce!)